tusharbhutt/Endless-Nodes/readme.md

 Rightly or wrongly, I am pretending to teach myself a bit of Python to get some nodes up and running to do what I'd like.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+**UPDATE: Sep 20, 2023**

++ Added and eight input number switch because I needed it

 **UPDATE: Sep 18, 2023**

-Added the Endless Nodes Parameterizer with Text_G and Text_L prompt box Added the Parameterizer with a_score for both pos/neg Added the Parameterizer with a_score for both pos/neg and Text_G and Text_L prompt box Fixed some typos
++ Added the Endless Nodes Parameterizer with Text_G and Text_L prompt box
++ Added the Parameterizer with a_score for both pos/neg
++ Added the Parameterizer with a_score for both pos/neg and Text_G and Text_L prompt box
++ Fixed some typos

 **UPDATE: Sep 17, 2023**

-Added the Endless Nodes Parameterizer
++ Added the Endless Nodes Parameterizer

 ## Install